toiletpapar/infrastructure/docs/smithers/d00-smithers.md

 * production-session-key - The secret used to sign session tokens

 ### GCP
-Read `docs/gcloud/a01-gke.md` for details on managing secrets with gcp secret manager
+Read `docs/gcloud/a01-gke.md` for details on managing secrets with gcp secret manager.
+This repo used to assume the code asked for secrets directly from GCP.
+This is no longer the case; secrets are now exposed as ENV variables.

 ### Baremetal
+Secrets are created and managed in k8s and are exposed as ENV variables in the deployments.

 Create the following folders under the `secrets/baremetal` directory:
 * `credentials` - This will house all your secrets in lieu of an external secret manager.
 Store as `filename=name of secret` and `
 * `k8s` - This will be where your secret files will live